 Lecture Series on Sustainable Real Estate // SS 25

-We are pleased to welcome nine experts on current topics and issues in sustainable real estate this summer semester.
+We were pleased to welcome nine experts on current topics and issues in sustainable real estate in the summer semester 2025.
 Our popular lecture series "Advanced Topics in Sustainable Real Estate," led by Prof. Dr. Bing Zhu, brings expertise and insights from the real estate industry to the lecture hall with master's students.

-This semester, Simon Thaler (University of Reading), Rebecca Waerder (Heidelberg Materials), Camilla Bretthauer (Business Campus Management GmbH, DV Immobilien Gruppe), Christian Meister (Hines Immobilien GmbH), Arne Lorz (City of Munich, Planning Department), Gabu Heindl (University of Kassel), Romana Quint (Wertgrund Immobilien AG), Diego Sigrist (Scandens), and Olaf Grawert (b+) will give lectures and discuss with the students.
+This semester, Simon Thaler (University of Reading), Rebecca Waerder (Heidelberg Materials), Camilla Kühlewind (Business Campus Management GmbH, DV Immobilien Gruppe), Christian Meister (Hines Immobilien GmbH), Arne Lorz (City of Munich, Planning Department), Gabu Heindl (University of Kassel), Romana Quint (Wertgrund Immobilien AG) and Diego Sigrist (Scandens) gave lectures and discussed with the students.

 Interdisciplinary Project Week // January 2025